The home of Dogstival... Pylewell Park

 We don’t do venues by halves here at Dogstival…

-Dogstival is delighted to be hosted by Pylewell Park for our 2019 event.
+Dogstival is delighted to be hosted by Pylewell Park the perfect venue for dogs and dog lovers.
 Pylewell is a sensational parkland setting for a range of outdoor events, with an unrivalled position overlooking the Solent.
 Located on the edge of the New Forest National Park just outside the Georgian market town of Lymington, Pylewell offers the dramatic backdrop of a grand 17th century house and stunning woodland gardens.
 With tree-lined driveways, fresh water lakes and manicured lawns giving way to fields which stretch down to its own beach, it’s a dog’s dream.

 Dogstival is the only UK dog festival with it’s own beach!